Echidna-Pentest/outlookC2/README.md

 2. C2 server responds with a command
 3. reverse shell executes the command and sends the result back to the C2 server

-In step 1, it is common for the client to generate requests to the C2 server at regular intervals (the length of the sleep period is often configurable).
+In step 1, it is common for the malware to generate requests to the C2 server at regular intervals (the length of the sleep period is often configurable).

 ![alt text](img/generalC2.png)